seamplex/fino/doc/reference.md

 ##  `time_wall_solve`

-Wall time insumed to solve the eigen-problem, in seconds.
+Wall time insumed to solve the problem, in seconds.

+##  `time_wall_stress`

+Wall time insumed to compute the stresses, in seconds.